-Page: 4 of 11
+Page: 5 of 12

-- 4. Patient has failed at least four weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as NSAIDS analgesics). - XIII.
-Based upon our criteria and assessment of the peer-reviewed literature, repeat epidural steroid injections (ESIs) are considered medically appropriate when there has been 50% or greater relief of radicular pain for two or more weeks' duration and ONE of the following criteria are met: - A. Increase in the level of function (e.g., return to work); - B. Reduction in the use of pain medication and/or additional medical services, such as physical therapy/chiropractic care. - XIV.Based upon our criteria and assessment of the peer-reviewed literature, ESIs are considered not medically necessary for ANY of the following: - A. ESI is performed without imaging guidance (i.e., CT, fluoroscopy). - B. TFESI is performed at more than two contiguous foraminal levels (unilateral or bilateral) during the same session. - C. Interlaminar epidural steroid injection (ILESI) is performed at more than a single level during the same session. - D. ESI is performed on the same day of service as other spinal interventional procedures, with the exception of an ESI performed with an intra-articular facet joint injection with synovial cyst aspiration. - E. ESI is performed in isolation (without the individual participating in a comprehensive pain management program) that includes all of the following: physical therapy, patient education, psychosocial support and oral medications. - F. ESIs are being repeated more frequently than every 14 days. - G. There are more than three sessions of epidural steroid injections per episode of pain, per region, in six months. - H. There are more than four sessions of epidural steroid injections per region, in 12 months. - I. Spinal pain is axial (i.e., there is an absence of radiculopathy, myelopathy, myeloradiculopathy). - J. Caudal epidural steroid injection (CESI) is performed for symptomatic levels above L4-L5. - K. ESI is performed for post-herpetic neuralgia. - XV.
+- 2. MRI or CT scan, with or without myelography, within the past 24 months demonstrates moderate-to-severe spinal stenosis at the level to be treated; - 3.
+Significant functional limitations have resulted in diminished quality of life and impaired, age-appropriate activities of daily living; - 4.
+Patient has failed at least four weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as NSAIDS analgesics); and - 5.
+The individual is participating in a comprehensive pain management program that includes ALL the following: physical therapy, patient education, psychosocial support, and oral medications. - XVI.
+Based upon our criteria and assessment of the peer-reviewed literature, repeat epidural steroid injections (ESIs) are considered medically appropriate when there has been 50% or greater relief of radicular pain for two or more weeks' duration and one of the following criteria are met: - A. Increase in the level of function (e.g., return to work); or - B. Reduction in the use of pain medication and/or additional medical services, such as physical therapy/chiropractic care; or - C. Advanced diagnostic imaging within 24 months is required for cervical/thoracic interlaminar and transforaminal ESI. - XVII.
+Based upon our criteria and assessment of the peer-reviewed literature, ESIs are considered not medically necessary for ANY of the following: - A. ESI is performed without imaging guidance (i.e., CT, fluoroscopy), except for an emergent situation or when fluoroscopic/CT guidance or the injection of contrast is contraindicated (e.g., pregnancy). - B. TFESI is performed at more than two contiguous foraminal levels (unilateral or bilateral) during the same session. - C. Interlaminar epidural steroid injection (ILESI) is performed at more than a single level during the same session. - D. ESI is performed on the same day of service as other spinal interventional procedures, with the exception of an ESI performed with an intra-articular facet joint injection with synovial cyst aspiration. - E. ESI is performed in isolation (without the individual participating in a comprehensive pain management program) that includes all of the following: physical therapy, patient education, psychosocial support and oral medications. - F. ESIs are being repeated more frequently than every 14 days. - G. There are more than three sessions of epidural steroid injections per episode of pain, per region, in six months. - H. There are more than four sessions of epidural steroid injections per region, in 12 months. - I. Spinal pain is axial (i.e., there is an absence of radiculopathy, myelopathy, myeloradiculopathy). - J. Caudal epidural steroid injection (CESI) is performed for symptomatic levels above L4-L5. - K. ESI is performed for post-herpetic neuralgia. - XVIII.
 Based upon our criteria and assessment of the peer-reviewed literature, ESI with ultrasound guidance for any indication, or ESI involving injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]) for the treatment of radicular pain or radiculopathy, has not been medically proven to be effective and, therefore, is considered investigational.